domdanao/magpie-checkout-sample-php/README.md

 ## Get an account

-Get your API keys from https://control.magpie.im.
+Get your API keys from https://dashboard.magpie.im.

-Register if you do not have an account yet. :smile: Go to https://control.magpie.im/register.
+Register if you do not have an account yet. :smile:

 Once in the dashboard find your keys.
 Click on the settings icon and find them there.